kenoss/tatarajo/README.md

 # sabiniwm

-A tiling Wayland compositor, influenced xmonad
+A tiling Wayland compositor, influenced by xmonad

 ## License